Wra7h/SingleDose/README.md

 ```
 Configure and create process injection binaries.

+Single Dose is console application written for the .NET Framework 3.5.
+Binaries generated with Single Dose are also built for .NET Framework 3.5.
+Available techniques will inject either DLL or Shellcode (raw format) depending on the technique.

 ## Basic Usage:
 Creating the first binary can be accomplished using the commands below.
 Just enter the commands below and fill in the brackets as you see fit.
 ```